oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 If the "--force_cpuset_name" option of the oarsub_ command is not defined then OAR will use job identifier.
-The CPUSET name is effectively created on each nodes is composed as "user_cpusetname".
+The CPUSET name is effectively created on each nodes and is composed as "user_cpusetname".

 So if a user specifies "--force_cpuset_name" option, he will not be able to disturb other users.